katieheo/Rpr-Vijayan-2023/readme.md

 #### Compendium reference

-The [template_readme.md](template_readme.md) file contains more information on the design of this template and references used in the design.
+The [template_readme.md](template_readme.md) file contains more information on the design and rationale of this research template repository and references used in the design.

 The [Template_LICENSE](Template_LICENSE) file provides the BSD 3-Clause license for using this template.